 To do this,

 Take one of your 2-¼” pieces that you cut from a 1×8 board.
 You cut a total of four pieces.
 Take one from them.

 Then take one of your 7-¼” pieces that you cut from a 1×4 board.
 You cut a total of four pieces here too.
 Take one from them.

 Attach the 2-¼” pieces along the bottom of the 7-¼” in the center to create a ‘T’ support.

 Pre-drill and attach with wood screws.

 Repeat this step 7 three more times to make a total of four ‘T’ support.

 Then attach these four ‘ T’ supports to the bottom of the shelf, maintaining an equal gap.

 Let’s attach the top shelf in this step.

 First, take the remaining 21-⅞” piece that you cut from the 1×8 board and then attach it from 2-½” down from the top of the frame.

 Attach it with wood screws.

 In this step, grab the 21-⅞” piece that you cut from 1×4 boards to make the backboard.
 Place it vertically on the top shelf at the edge of the backside.
 Secure it with wood screws.

 Now your cordless drill storage is ready.

 For this last step, we will mount the power strip sidewise.
 Mount it to the side where you made the hole to route the power cord.

 To mount the power strip, first, make two marks on the side piece of the shelf, maintaining the distance between the two mounting holes of the strip.

 Then drill two #6 ¾” screws through each of the marks.
 Don’t drill the screw-down fully, as we will use them to hang the power strip.

 Voila, you’re set.

 Now it’s your turn!

-Give yourself a break now and then start building your cordless drills storage with a charging station.
+Give yourself a break and start building your cordless drills storage with a charging station.

 It shouldn’t take more than one and a half hours to complete all the steps (total 11 steps that I’ve written down here).

 Do you have anything to ask regarding these steps?